GabeScott/standard-works-vault/General Conference/1999 October - Welcome to Conference.md

 I take the opportunity this morning to advise briefly of the progress we are making toward the goal of 100 working temples in the year 2000.

-Since the first of this year we have dedicated temples in Anchorage, Alaska; Colonia Juárez, Mexico; Madrid, Spain; Bogotá, Colombia; Guayaquil, Ecuador; Spokane, Washington; Columbus, Ohio; and Bismarck, North Dakota—eight in all.
+Since the first of this year we have dedicated temples in Anchorage, Alaska; Colonia Juárez, Mexico; Madrid, Spain; Bogotá, Colombia; Guayaquil, Ecuador; Spokane, Washington; Columbus, Ohio; and Bismarck, North Dakota—eight in all.
 Between now and the end of the year, we will dedicate temples in Columbia, South Carolina; Detroit, Michigan; Halifax, Nova Scotia; Regina, Saskatchewan; Billings, Montana; Edmonton, Alberta; and Raleigh, North Carolina—seven more.
 At the conclusion of 1999, we anticipate that there will be 68 operating temples.

 It has been a wonderful experience to participate in these dedicatory services.
 Most satisfying of all has been the enthusiasm of the people.
 The spirit of temple work rests upon them.
 They are so grateful to have a house of the Lord nearer their homes.
 Some of them have traveled so very far in the past.
 Many of them still do.
 As we have gathered in these sacred services, while consecrating these hallowed buildings, we have seen many with tears in their eyes.